Joint Civil Society Statement in Support of Sugarcane Workers of Chichigalpa, Nicaragua

 2) Currently and in future legal protests, where protesters and leaders have been detained and charged, provide adequate medical treatment and allow them to communicate with their families.

-3) Ensure the conduct of fair negotiations between those who are sick with CKDu, ISA/Pellas Group leadership, and ministerial representatives; and oversee the development of an enforceable legal settlement that protects the interests of affected workers.
+3) Ensure the conduct of fair negotiations between those who are sick with CKDnT, ISA/Pellas Group leadership, and ministerial representatives; and oversee the development of an enforceable legal settlement that protects the interests of affected workers.

 5) Guarantee due process and equal treatment before the law for affected sugarcane workers and ex-workers, with outstanding claims and future claimants.